How Ikaika Malloe and the Huskies made UW the go-to destination for top recruits from Hawaii

-Before Malloe's arrival as UW's defensive-line coach, the Huskies went four years without landing a single recruit from Hawaii.
+Before Ikaika Malloe's arrival as UW's defensive-line coach, the Huskies went five years without landing a single recruit from Hawaii.
 Now the Huskies are poised to sign five of the islands' biggest and best prospects.

 The flight from Hawaii to Seattle was a long one.
 Nearly seven years later, Psalm Wooching remembers it well.